mantree/belittle/README.md

   actual: 2
 ```

-Only one failure is reported here as when over called the mock returns `nil`, so the second assertion passes in this example, but the mock fails when `complete` is called.
+Only one failure is reported here as when over called the mock returns `nil`, so the second assertion passes in this example, the mock only reports the failure when `complete` is called.

-## test.check

-One of the key motivations for this library is to explore whether combining test.checks generators with mock producing functions is a useful.
-This motivation comes from building highly connected micro-services and the need to test for certain behaviours across all of a given services dependancies.

-For examples exploring this idea see the [generative](http://github.com/mixradio/belittle/blob/master/test/belittle/generative.clj) test namespace.

 ## License